aistairc/BENNERD/README.md

 ## Entity Linking Performances

-We are the first to perform entity linking (EL) task on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) data set.
-To judge the EL system performances, we created two test sets: 1.
-[UMLS-based Test Set](#umls-based-test-set) 2.
-[Manually Annotated Test Set](#manually-annotated-test-set).
+We judge the EL system performances on the [two test sets](#test-sets).

 ### Entity Linking Performances of BENNERD on [UMLS-based Test Set](#umls-based-test-set)
-We show the EL performances on [UMLS-based test set](https://github.com/aistairc/CORD-NER/blob/master/data/UMLS_based_Test_Set.zip).
+We show the EL performances on the [UMLS-based test set](#umls-based-test-set).
 We report Accuracy@n, where n = 1, 10, 20, 30, 40, 50.
 Accuracy@1, gold candidate was ranked highest.
 Accuracy@{10, 20, 30, 40, 50} indicates, gold candidate was in top 10, 20, 30, 40 or in 50 predictions of the candidate ranker.
 In the performances of BENNERD with NER's prediction, we fed the NER's predictions to the entity linking model to judge the entity linking performances.
-In contrast to the performances of BENNERD with gold NEs and NER's true positive entities, we fed the gold entities and true positive entities (where the model correctly preditcs the positive category) respectively to judge the entity linking performances.
+In contrast to the performances of BENNERD with gold NEs and NER's true positive entities, we fed the gold entities and true positive entities (where the model correctly predicts the positive category) respectively to judge the entity linking performances.
 ```
     -------------------------------------------------------------------------------------------
     Model                                            UMLS-based Test Set